drew-herron/nats.lv/README.md

 # Acknowledgements

 Thanks to everyone that publishes LabVIEW libraries for public use.
-The LabVIEW community may be small compared to other languages, but the quality of some of the things that people release for free is staggering.